SpuzzSomchai/yt-revanced-nonroot/README.md

 Necessary for non-root user.
 Install first

 # About
-This repository synthesizes code from many sources
+♻️This repository synthesizes code from many sources

-Thanks @[RoSino18k](https://github.com/RoSino18k) for his suggestions
+🤝Thanks @[RoSino18k](https://github.com/RoSino18k) for his suggestions